More about Prototyping

 Advantages of Prototyping

-1. Validation of research findings
+1. Validation of Research Findings

-2. Applications
+2. Versatile Applications

-3. Issues and error identification
+3. Identification of Issues and Errors

 Disadvantages of Prototyping

-1. Added time and costs
+1. Added Time and Costs